sruj01/srujan-mark2/README.md

-A CLI quiz app about our Universe.
-Built using NodeJS and deployed in Netlify.
+A CLI quiz app about our Universe, built using NodeJS and deployed in REPL.